 \section{Preliminaries}

-In this section we define IRV and types of reinforcement paradoxes, accompanied by examples.
+In this section we define IRV and different types of reinforcement paradoxes, illustrated with examples.

-In an election which uses IRV voters cast preference ballots with a (possibly partial) linear ranking of the candidates.
+In an election which uses IRV, voters cast preference ballots with a (possibly partial) linear ranking of the candidates.
 After an election, the ballots are aggregated into a preference profile, which shows the number of each type of ballot cast.
 For example, Table \ref{District_E} shows a preference profile involving the three candidates $C$, $G$, and $H$.
 The number 2211 denotes that 2211 voters ranked $G$ first, $H$ second, and $C$ third.
 In the real-world IRV elections we analyze in Section \ref{empirical}, voters are allowed to provide partial rankings.
 Table \ref{District_E} has three columns where voters do not provide a complete ranking--2003 voters rank only $G$ on their ballots, for example.

 An IRV election proceeds in rounds where, in each round, the number of first-place votes for each candidate is calculated.
 If a candidate has a majority of the (remaining) first-place votes, they are declared the winner.
 If no candidate receives a majority of votes, the candidate with the fewest first-place votes is eliminated and the names of the remaining candidates on the affected ballots are moved up.
-The process repeats until a candidate is declared the winner.\footnote{The issue of ties does not arise in our work in this paper, and thus we ignore the possibility of multiple winners.} In the case when partial ballots are allowed, any ballot in which all candidates have been eliminated is considered ``exhausted'' and plays no further role in the determination of the winner.\footnote{In theory there are many ways we could treat exhausted ballots besides removing them from the election.
+The process repeats until a candidate is declared the winner.
+In the case when partial ballots are allowed, any ballot in which all candidates have been eliminated is considered ``exhausted'' and plays no further role in the determination of the winner.\footnote{In theory there are many ways we could treat exhausted ballots besides removing them from the election.
 However, as far as we are aware, any actual election office treats exhausted ballots in this fashion.}

 When there are only three candidates, at most two rounds are required to determine a winner; in general, several rounds may be required.
 We focus only on the three-candidate case and thus do not consider more than two rounds of ballot counting.
 The following example demonstrates the IRV algorithm using the 2022 Alaska Senate District E election in Alaska.